-In the fetal heart, it is the opening in the interatrial septum in the heart that allows blood to enter the left atrium from the right atrium.
+The fetal heart is the opening in the interatrial septum, the nucleus that allows blood to enter the left atrium from the right atrium.

-The foramen ovale (or ovalis), is also known as the foramen Botalli, the ostium secundum of Born or falx septi,
+The foramen ovale (or ovalis) is also known as the foramen Botalli, the ostium secundum of Born or falx septic,

 This allows blood to bypass the baby’s lungs since, while in the womb, the baby receives oxygen from the mother’s placenta.

-It is one of the two fetal heart shunts , the other is the ductus arteriosus, it allows blood (which still escapes to the right ventricle) bypassing the pulmonary circulation and the non-ventilated lungs, from the right atrium to the left atrium.
+It is one of the two fetal heart shunts; the other is the ductus arteriosus, which allows blood (which still escapes to the right ventricle) to bypass the pulmonary circulation and the non-ventilated lungs from the right atrium to the left atrium.

-Initially, the atria are separated from each other by the septum primum, except for a small opening under the septum, the ostium primum.
+Initially, the atria are separated by the septum primum, except for a small opening under the septum, the ostium primum.
 As the septum primum grows, the ostium primum narrows and eventually closes.

 The ostium secundum provides communication between the atria after the ostium primum closes completely.
-Subsequently, a second wall of tissue, the septum secundum, grows over the ostium secundum in the right atrium.
+Subsequently, the second wall of tissue, the septum secundum, grows over the ostium secundum in the right atrium.

 So the blood only passes from the right atrium to the left through a small passage in the septum secundum and then through the ostium secundum.
 This passage is called the foramen ovale.

-Placental flow ceases, raising right atrial pressure, and the lungs aerate and ventilation occurs, increasing venous return from the lungs, increasing left atrial pressure.
+Placental flow ceases, raising right atrial pressure, the lungs aerate, and ventilation occurs, increasing venous return from the lungs and left atrial pressure.

-This forces the septum primum against the septum secundum, functionally closing the foramen ovale.
-Over time after closure, the septa eventually fuse, a small oval depression persists in the interatrial wall, leaving a remnant of the foramen ovale, the fossa ovale.
+This forces the septum primum against the secundum, functionally closing the foramen ovale.
+Over time, after closure, the septa eventually fuse, and a slight oval depression persists in the interatrial wall, leaving a remnant of the foramen ovale, the fossa ovale.

-A fetus receives oxygen not from its lungs, but from the mother’s oxygen-rich blood through the placenta.
+A fetus receives oxygen not from its lungs but the mother’s oxygen-rich blood through the placenta.
 Oxygenated blood from the placenta travels through the umbilical cord to the right atrium of the fetal heart.

 Since the fetal lungs are not functional at this time, it is more efficient for the blood to avoid them.
 This is accomplished through 2 cardiac leads.
-The first is the foramen ovale that derives blood from the right atrium to the left atrium.
+The first is the foramen ovale, which derives blood from the right atrium to the left atrium.

 The second is the ductus arteriosus, which diverts blood from the pulmonary artery (which, after birth, carries blood from the right side of the heart to the lungs) to the descending aorta.

 This is called a patent foramen ovale (PFO).
-In most of these people, a patent foramen ovale does not cause problems and remains undetected throughout life.
+In most people, a patent foramen ovale does not cause problems and remains undetected throughout life.

 Patent foramen ovale has long been studied because of its role in paradoxical embolism (an embolism that travels from the venous side to the arterial side).
 This can lead to a stroke or transient ischemic attack.

-Patent foramen ovale has been found to be more common in patients experiencing migraine with aura.
+Patent foramen ovale is more common in patients experiencing migraine with aura.